apache/trafficserver/doc/arch/cache/cache-arch.en.rst

 detected after the read completes for a fragment.
 If it is not the first fragment then the next fragment is marked for evacuation (which in turn, when it is read, will pull the subsequent fragment).
 The logic doesn't seem to check the length and presumes that the end of the alternate is when the next key is not in the directory.

+This interacts with the "one at a time" strategy of the aggregation write logic.
+If a fragment is close to the fragment being evacuated it may end up in the same evacuation bucket.
+Because the aggregation write checks every time for the "next" fragment to evacuate it will find that next fragment and evacuate it before it is overwritten.

+.. note

+   I do not understand the extra key list that is present in an evacuation block.
+It is labeled as needed for "collisions" but I am unclear on what might be colliding.
+The bucket entries are stored and matched by stripe offset but if two fragments collide on their offset, only one can be valid.
+Based on how :ref:`directory probing
+   <dir-probe>` works and the logic of :cpp:func:`evacuate_fragments()` it appears that rather than determine which
+   entry in a directory bucket is the correct one, all of them are marked for evacuation (thereby handling "collisions").
+However, each one could have a distinct fragment size and that is set for all of the reads by the first fragment found in the directory.
+The intent seems to be to read all fragments that collide at the same starting offset and then figure out which one was really on the disk after the read by looking through the key list.
+However, this seems to presume those fragments will all be the same size, which seems unreasonable.
+I would think it would also be necessary to update the size in the :cpp:class:`Dir` instance in the evacuation block to the be largest size found among the collisions.

 Evacuation Operation
 --------------------